-This rustic lasagna filled with beef ragu, vegetables and topped with three types of cheeses is a real triumph!
+This rustic beef and eggplant lasagna filled with beef ragu, vegetables and topped with three types of cheeses is a real triumph!
 Serve with our Caprese Salad.

 Or take a look at our Seafood Lasagna for something unique!

 I don’t know at what point lasagna became too commonplace, too normal, too ordinary, but it did.
-However, something my Italian friend once said changed my mind about the simplicity of this dish.
+But tasting proper Italian lasagna changed my mind about the rustic simplicity of this dish.

 A little while I ago I made Italian Beef Ragu, the kind you’d get in the best restaurants.
 To make that ragu I cooked a large roast doused in red wine with garlic, thyme, rosemary and plum tomatoes in a slow cooker for 12 hours.

-I also had some eggplant so I broiled it with a light sprinkling of olive oil and layered those tasty slices into my eggplant lasagna.
-I really thought I was taking quite a few liberties with the original recipe but it turns out the end result was closer to the original recipe than what we know as lasagna now.
+I used some eggplant I had on hand by broiling broiled it with a light sprinkling of olive oil and layered those tasty slices into my eggplant lasagna.
+Although worried that I was taking quite a few liberties with the original recipe, it turns out the end result was closer to the original recipe than what we know as lasagna now.

-I read up on the origins of lasagna and found out it’s one of the older pasta dishes of Italy, the first written recipe coming from Bologna, and was made with Beef Ragu and a variety of vegetables!
+I read up on the origins of lasagna and found out it’s one of the older pasta dishes of Italy.
+The first written recipe came from Bologna, made with beef ragu and a variety of vegetables!

-I guess it’s not really surprising that centuries ago they weren’t using ground beef, but rather a sauce cooked over a long period of time to tenderise cheaper cuts of meat.
+It’s not really surprising that centuries ago they weren’t using ground beef.
+Instead they used a sauce cooked over a long period of time to tenderise cheaper cuts of meat.

-Now mine didn’t seem so odd.
-Italian cuisine is very regional and lasagna recipes also vary depending on what part of Italy they come from, so in other regions the pasta sheets were layered with ricotta and parmesan.
+Suddenly mine didn’t seem so odd.
+Italian cuisine is very regional and lasagna recipes also vary depending on what part of Italy they come from.In other regions, the pasta sheets are layered with ricotta and parmesan.

 That’s how Three Cheese Lasagna was born, namely-Parmesan, Fresh Mozzarella and Smoked Gouda.
-The last one added so much flavour!
+The last one in particular added so much flavour!

-Good news is that the Ragu recipe is cooked in a crockpot so the ingredients could be easily loaded in the morning and let the machine do its magic.
-And if you are looking for a quick meat sauce I’ve got you covered too!
+The good news is that the Ragu recipe is cooked in a crockpot.
+The ingredients could be easily loaded in the morning to let the machine do its magic.
+I’ve also got you covered if you would rather go for a quicker meat sauce!

-The sauce will be ready for you when you assemble lasagna an hour before dinner which will make your job much quicker and simpler.
+The sauce will be ready for you when it’s time to assemble the lasagna an hour before dinner.
+This sort of preparation will make your job in the kitchen much quicker and simpler.